Search within this site

 A money exchange house is called a "casa de cambio."
 The money exchange houses don't give as good exchange rates as the banks, so if you're changing large amounts of currency I definitely recommend taking the time to go to one of the local banks instead of the money exchange.
 Be advised that the ATM's often run out of cash on weekends & holidays.

 U.S. Consular Agency

 The nearest U.S. Consular Agency is located in Acapulco.
 If you are a U.S. citizen in need of diplomatic services or simply want additional information feel free to contact the U.S. Consular Agent Alexander Richards at:

 To see the latest notices from the U.S. State Department and the U.S. Embassy in Mexico please see The Diplomatic Pouch.

 Canadian Consular Agency

 The nearest Canadian Consular Agency is in Acapulco.
 If you are a Canadian citizen and need Consular services their hours of operation are Mon. thru Fri.
 9:30 am - 12:30 pm.
 The Canadian Consular Agent is Kenny Duggan and their address is:

 Mexico is currently divided into four time zones.
 Most of Mexico, including the State of Guerrero, is located in the time zone which corresponds to the Central Time zone of the U.S.A.
 Our local "standard time" is GMT -06:00.
-Please see the time/temperature clock on the homepage for our current local time.

 You will see that time here is often written in the same form as "military time".
 For example, a movie which starts at 9 PM will usually be listed throughout Mexico as starting at 21:00, but we will most often say "a las nueve de la noche" (at nine in the evening).